pauliceia/vgiws/README.md

     - Send: a GeoJSON describing the element.
     - Response: a JSON that contain the id of the feature created.
     - Error codes:
-        - 500: Problem when create a element.
+        - 500 (Internal Server Error): Problem when create a element.
+Please, contact the administrator.
+        - 500 (Internal Server Error): Unexpected error.
 Please, contact the administrator.
     - Notes: when add a element, it starts with a default version 1 and it is saved in current_element table.

 <!--